 Washing them immediately is the best way to get rid of the bacteria that make them smelly.
-If all that working out, housework and other responsibilities keep you from washing your workout clothes right away, hanging them up or on a drying rack can prevent most odor-causing bacteria from growing.
+If all that working out, housework and other responsibilities keep you from washing your workout clothes right away, hanging them up or placing them on a drying rack can prevent most odor-causing bacteria from growing.

 While your gym clothes can get dirtier than your regular clothes and can typically retain more odors, it’s important to know that most performance wear is delicate and requires a different laundering approach to get it fresh and clean.

 2 .
 Give your sweaty workout clothes a soak

 The key to breaking down dirt, sweat and oil in performance fabrics is white distilled vinegar.
 This budget-friendly product is a great cleaner and deodorizer with a low level of acid that cuts through body oil and helps release odor-causing soil and bacteria from fabrics.

 Mix one part white distilled vinegar to four parts water in a container.
 Submerge your workout clothes and let them soak for 30 minutes before washing.
 If you’re not going to throw them in the washer right away, rinse your clothes with water and let them drip dry before tossing them in the hamper.

 Most of the grime and odor-causing bacteria accumulate inside your gym clothes, not outside.
 Turning workout clothes inside-out helps get rid of dirt, sweat and body oils for cleaner, better-smelling workout clothes.